dgriffin36/Crystallization-Control-Feedback-Policy-from-Data/README.md

 This code has been posted in association with the manuscript titled "Data-Driven Modeling and Dynamic Programming Applied to Batch Cooling Crystallization" by D. J. Griffin, M. A. Grover, Y. Kawajiri, and R. W. Rousseau.
 The main function, ObtainPolicy.m, is a MATLAB function that takes as input experimental data on crystallization dynamics and outputs a feedback control policy for reaching a target crystall mass and chord count.
 To run this function, the m-files in the subfunctions folder must be in the same path.
 The output policy can be viewed as a time-varying colormap using viewPolicy.m; the output policy can be interpreted using inputFromPolicy.m.

+Example data has been provided in ExampleData.mat.
+Once the required functions have been added to the appropriate directory in MATLAB, the policy given for Test Run 2 can be obtained by opening the data file (so that each input variable is specified in the Workspace) and then entering the Command >> [Pol]=ObtainPolicy(Xtr,Utr,dXtr,dt,Dt,xTarget,N,rho,gamma,Grid).

 ## ObtainPolicy
 The process has two important steps: 1. data-driven modeling, and 2. dynamic programming.
 In the first step a convex optimization problem is posed.
 This problem is solved with CVX: Software for Disciplined Convex Programming [1],[2].
 For this function to run, CVX must be installed and in the appropriate path.
 For commercial use with non-free solvers, such as MATLAB, please obtain the appropriate license: (http://cvxr.com/cvx/licensing/).